 But there are a lot of models and choosing the right one can be confusing.
 You don’t want the Aquatec 6800 series.
 These are transfer pumps and put out lower PSIs.

 What you want is the Aquatec 8800 series which are booster pumps.
 These can be run at 130 psi and there is a model that puts out 150 psi.

 They run on 24 volts so you need a transformer to run them.
 Some venders sell them with the transformer and some sell it separately.

 Some have adjustable bypass settings and this is what you want.
 Pressure can be adjusted with a 1/16″ allen wrench on the front of the pump.
 You need to have a pressure gunge hooked up if you are going to try this.

-I use a digital CT 1 timer.
-It’s a rip off at almost $100, but the only other alternative is the Apollo 15 which costs over $150.
+I used a digital CT 1 timer.
+But it is no longer available.
 With digital timers you can set intervals exactly and you have a read out showing you what the cycle is.

 No matter what timer you choose make sure it is set to run day and night.
 If your timer is set to only run 12 hours you will probably wind up with dead plants.